ibm-cloud-docs/watson-assistant/phone-actions.md

 ## Defining a sequence of phone commands
 {: #phone-actions-sequence}

-If you want to run more than one command in succession, include multiple responses in the `output.generic` array.
+If you want to run more than one command in succession, include multiple responses in the `generic` array.
 These commands are processed in the order in which they are specified in the array.

 This example shows two responses: first a text response, followed by an `end_session` response to end the call.